roryp/evi-next-js-app/README.md

 ## Overview

-This application includes a sophisticated sarcasm detection feature that analyzes emotional signals from Hume's Empathic Voice Interface.
-The algorithm has been enhanced to detect even subtle forms of sarcasm with high accuracy.
+This application includes several AI-powered sarcasm features:

+1. **Sarcasm Detection**: A sophisticated system that analyzes emotional signals from Hume's Empathic Voice Interface to detect even subtle forms of sarcasm with high accuracy.

+2. **Sarcasm Creator**: A text generator that crafts sarcastic responses based on input text, with customizable sarcasm styles and tone settings.

+3. **Sarcasm Voice Generator**: A text-to-speech feature that converts text into spoken audio with sarcastic intonation, using customizable voice options.

+These tools combine to create a comprehensive suite for understanding, creating, and vocalizing sarcastic communication.

 ### How It Works